P&O pledges full investigation after ferry loses power in Irish Sea

 A RNLI spokesperson said that three lifeboats had been sent to the scene.

-The company tweeted: “Due to a mechanical issue with the Causeway in the Irish Sea, tugs from Larne and Belfast were deployed to guide it back to port.

-“Once the ship is back in Port a full inspection will take place.”
+“The ferry gained power again and was escorted back into the Port of Larne by all three lifeboats which were then stood down.”

+A coastguard helicopter was also tasked from Scotland and a cruise ship in the area was on standby in case assistance was needed.

-The Rail, Maritime and Transport workers’ Union (RMT) said the reports were “deeply concerning, not least for the agency crew and passengers on board”.
+The Rail, Maritime and Transport workers’ Union (RMT) said the incident was “deeply concerning, not least for the agency crew and passengers on board”.

+This is the latest in a series of difficulties for P&O which was widely criticised when it sacked 800 workers in March without notice.

-The European Causeway had been detained at Larne after an initial inspection by the Maritime and Coastguard Agency (MCA) on March 25 uncovered 31 safety failings.
+The European Causeway was then detained at Larne after an initial inspection by the Maritime and Coastguard Agency (MCA) on March 25 uncovered 31 safety failings.

-This was due to safety concerns after the company sacked nearly 800 seafarers and replaced them with cheaper agency workers.
+This was due to safety concerns after the sacked seafarers were replaced with cheaper agency workers.

 Register for free to continue reading